Capability Brown Landscapes Celebrated and Protected

 A new online map created by Historic England, a partner of the Capability Brown Festival, is launched today.
 It shows the principal Capability Brown landscapes in England and allows you to explore the sites from a bird’s eye view, via new aerial photography.
 It also connects them to the List, showing which areas and buildings are protected.

 Historic England is also publishing a new book on the famed landscape designer, written by leading Capability Brown authority, John Phibbs.
 Place-making: The art of Capability Brown will reveal the thinking behind Brown’s genius and how he shaped our idea of the English designed landscape.
 Brown dominated his profession and was prolific - his work is everywhere - so naturalistic was his approach that many of the parks affected by his design are often mistaken for landscapes untouched by the hand of man.
 Historic England has joined forces with crowd-funding publisher Unbound to produce this celebration of Brown’s work.
-There is still time to pledge your support before the book is due to be published in November 2016.

 Newly Listed Landscapes in Surrey and Buckinghamshire